kamioftea/advent-of-code-2023/pubs/blog/day_2.md

 ```

 Then I can write out the top level logic using built in iterable methods, delegating the actual validation to another
 function.
 Then write that function.
-I've used hardcoded thresholds here because it'll be easy enough to refactor them
+I've used hardcoded thresholds here, I can to refactor them out later if part
-out to a parameter later if part two needs different values.
+two needs different values.

 ```rust
 fn sum_valid_games(input: &String) -> u32 {